Differentially Private Covariance Revisited: Introduction

 \section{Introduction}

-Consider a dataset represented by a matrix $\X\in\mathbb{R}^{d\times n}$, where each column $X_i, i=1,\dots,n$ corresponds to one individual's information.
+Consider a dataset represented by a matrix $\X\in\mathbb{R}^{d\times n}$, where each column $X_i, i=1,\dots,n$ corresponds to an individual's information.
 As standard in the literature, we assume that all the $\x_i$'s live in $\mathcal{B}_d$, the $d$-dimensional $\ell_2$-unit ball centered at the origin.
-In this paper, we revisit the problem of estimating the (empirical) covariance matrix $\mathbf{\Sigma}(\X):=\frac{1}{n}\sum_i \x_i\x_i^T = \frac{1}{n} \X \X^T$ under differential privacy (DP), a fundamental problem that requires little motivation.
+In this paper, we revisit the problem of estimating the (empirical) covariance matrix $\mathbf{\Sigma}(\X):=\frac{1}{n}\sum_i \x_i\x_i^T = \frac{1}{n} \X \X^T$ under differential privacy (DP), a fundamental problem in high-dimensional data analytics and machine learning that requires little motivation.
+We often write $\mathbf{\Sigma}(\X)$ as $\mathbf{\Sigma}$ when the context is clear.
 As with most prior work, we use the Frobenius norm $\|\widetilde{\mathbf{\Sigma}} - \mathbf{\Sigma}\|_F$ to measure the error of the estimated covariance $\widetilde{\mathbf{\Sigma}}$.
-We present improved and new results for the following three settings with increasing generality.
-To better focus, in the introduction we only state results under \textit{concentrated different privacy (zCDP)} \cite{bun2016concentrated}; extensions of our results to pure-DP are given in Section \ref{sec:pure_dp}.
-In cases where prior results do not adopt zCDP, we state their results under approximate-DP, a privacy guarantee that is weaker than zCDP.
-The formal definitions of these privacy guarantees, as well as their relationships, are given in Section \ref{sec:pre}.
+To better focus, in the introduction we state all results under \textit{concentrated different privacy (zCDP)} \cite{bun2016concentrated}; extensions of our results to pure-DP are given in Section \ref{sec:pure_dp}.